 I always do different text boxes for words so I have more range with placement and how I want to lay it out.
-For the text I used the Milkshake font.
+For the text, I used the Milkshake font.
 Once we have our words all written out we are going to shape them like a snowman, as best as we can.

-Lets adjust the size to our liking and the only word I curved with the curve icon on the top panel is Wonderland, but feel free to play around with yours to see what you can come up with!
+Let us adjust the size to our liking and the only word I curved with the curve icon on the top panel is Wonderland, but feel free to play around with yours to see what you can come up with!

 Don’t forget to do this or your mat is going to look like a scrambled mess.
-If you aren’t sure about the spacing and letters yet Group it together until you are sure that is how you want your text to be!
+If you aren’t sure about the spacing and letters yet Group them together until you are sure that is how you want your text to be!

 Hat, Arms, Scarf, and Holly

 Next let us go into images and I searched for the Hat, Arms, Scarf, and Holly.
 Below are the numbers if you want to use the exact images I did, but you can also search and see which images you like the best!

 - Holly- #M44E5D